kc101010/deviewer_py/README.md

 After downloading the source files run one of the .sh files as required.

-At the end of the command please use either build or install without the brackets to either build a local version of the module or install it to your system.

 If you build the module please make sure to copy the contents of "/build/lib.linux-x86_64-3.8/" into the same directory as your projects in which you plan to use the module.

 ### Functions